03927/03927/README.md

 -  UEFI Environment.
 -  Reverse Engineering.

-### Commisions:
-If you'd like to hire me or help with your project, add me on discord: Th3Spl

 ### Disclaimer:
 All my projects here are for EDUCATIONAL PURPOSES, I am not responsible for any individual(s) using my code for their own purposes.
 Assume all projects are under [`MIT License`](https://opensource.org/licenses/MIT) unless otherwise specified.